LukasPodhorny/shorts-generator/README.md

 # 📚 PDF-to-Reel

 PDF-to-Reel is application that converts PDF, DOCX, PPTX, or plain text into short vertical videos in the style of TikTok/Instagram Reels.
-The system generates a script using OpenAI API, produces voice using TTS, performs lipsync, creates subtitles, and assembles the final video with music and gameplay background.
+The system generates a script using LLM, produces voice using TTS, performs lipsync, creates subtitles, and assembles the final video with music and gameplay background.

 <div align="center">
   <video src="https://github.com/user-attachments/assets/ea777806-23dc-4195-b9e3-8a3efe98392f" width="320" controls></video>